Minimum Pension Payments

 Why a minimum pension payment?
 Why not just leave this up to you?
 The answer lies in the sole purpose in s62 SIS Act.

 Superannuation is to provide for your retirement.
-That is one of the core purposes in the sole purpose test.
-Super is not meant to be a tax effective vehicle of wealth transfer from one generation to the next.
-And so the legislator basically wants the money gone by the time you go.
+It is not meant to be a tax effective vehicle of wealth transfer from one generation to the next.
+And so the legislator wants your super gone by the time you go.
 Hence the minimum pension payments.

-You take the age as of 1 July assuming a standard financial year from 1 July to 30 June.
+You take the age as of 1 July.
 How old were you on 1 July?
+This will determine the relevant percentage.

 You apply the percentage to your member account balances in pension phase.
 Your account based pension balance (ABP).
 Not your total superannuation balance, which also includes accounts in accumulation phase.